 It’s hard to be fully prepared for a serious illness, but critical illness coverage can help.
-Offering a choice of two benefit levels, the plan pays a lump sum cash benefit.
-You can use it to cover deductibles, copays, alternative treatments, and other expenses related to your condition—or to pay for groceries, your mortgage, car payments, child care, or other household bills.
+The plan pays a lump-sum cash benefit you can use to cover deductibles, copays, alternative treatments, and other expenses related to your condition—or to pay for everyday expenses like groceries, your mortgage, car payments, child care, or other household bills.

 This Is Not Medical Insurance

 Critical illness insurance can help pay for a variety of expenses, but it’s not a substitute for medical insurance.
 You’ll still need a medical plan to cover the majority of your medical costs.

 What You Need to Know

 - You can elect critical illness coverage when you are new to Lam or during Open Enrollment.

 - When you’re diagnosed with a serious illness, critical illness coverage provides you with a lump-sum payment of $15,000 or $30,000, depending on the plan you enroll in.